ibm-mas/ansible-devops/ibm/mas_devops/roles/db2u/README.md

 - Default: None

 ### db2u_mln_count
 The number of logical nodes (i.e. database partitions to create).
+Note: ensure that the application using this DB2 can support DB2 MPP (which is created when DB2U_MLN_COUNT is > 1).
+As of MAS 8.7 no MAS application supports MPP.

 - Environment Variable: `'DB2U_MLN_COUNT`
 - Default: 1